 Introduction to environmental geology, the interaction between the Earth and mankind.
 Global study of geologic resources, resource management, geologic hazards, and waste remediation.
+(Same as Environmental Studies 140).

 Geology 150 Introduction to Oceanography

 Introductory study of the ocean and its topography, sediments, circulation, shoreline processes, biological productivity and mineral resources.
 (Same as Earth Science 150).